ivanhawkes/ivanhawkes.github.io/content/recipe/european/scambled-eggs.md

 * Add the salt and pepper.
 Whisk lightly with a fork.

-* Get the frying nice and hot and add the butter.
+* Get the frying pan nice and hot and add the butter.
 Wait for it to melt.

 * Pour in the eggs and get ready, this part happens fast.
 Wait for the eggs to form a skin on the bottom, then shove them gently to one side of the pan.
 The liquid eggs will flow into the now empty space.
 Repeat a couple of times until all the eggs have been exposed to the pan.
 You should have a small pile of "almost" fully cooked eggs.
-You want it to just be past the running stage, but maybe a little runny inside the pile.
+You want it to just be past the runny stage, but maybe a little runny inside the pile.

 * Serve on buttered toast.